-If it came out on the facelift record everyone would love it, people just like to think their hardcore fans by listening to just there early material.
+If it had come out on the Facelift record, everyone would love it.
+People just like to think they're hardcore fans by listening to just their early material.

-This isn't the best song but it should at least be higher then seventh.
-I mean come on, its no Would?
-Or Rooster but it is better than Man in the Box.
+This isn't the best song, but it should at least be higher than seventh.
+I mean, come on, it's no Would? or Rooster, but it is better than Man in the Box.

 Sunshine is my favorite from AIC.
 The chorus is haunting, guitar and bass are sublime, and Layne and Jerry have some of their best harmonies in this song.
-Definitely at least deserves a higher place.
+It definitely at least deserves a higher place.

 The best vocal harmonies, the best riffs, the best vocals, the best solo, the best chorus, the most cathartic lyrics, and the most emotion in any AIC song.
 My favorite AIC song, and it should be ranked in the top 5 at least!

-My favorite song, I see a young boy that's thinking about a dog that's been Mis treated and the boy relates and wonders where his father is and who is looking after him when he finally calls for his mother to come for him.
+My favorite song, I see a young boy thinking about a dog that's been mistreated, and the boy relates and wonders where his father is and who is looking after him when he finally calls for his mother to come for him.